 Canon SL2 versus Nikon D750

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D750 are two digital cameras that were announced, respectively, in June 2017 and September 2014.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (SL2) and a full frame sensor.
 The Canon has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.

 The physical size and weight of the Canon SL2 and the Nikon D750 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).